-We have compared our results to national figures to help gauge the performance of our disadvantaged pupils (although these should be considered with caution given the caveats stated above).
-The national Attainment 8 score for disadvantaged pupils in 2021/22 was 37.5 and for non-disadvantaged pupils it was 52.6.
-For Progress 8, the national average score for disadvantaged pupils was -0.55 and for non-disadvantaged pupils it was 0.15.
+The gap between the P8 for disadvantaged students and that of no-disadvantaged has closed considerably and is well above the National average for disadvantaged students.
+The national Attainment 8 score for disadvantaged pupils in 2021/22 was 34.9 and for non-disadvantaged pupils it was 50.2.
+For Progress 8, the national average score for disadvantaged pupils was -0.57 and for non-disadvantaged pupils it was 0.15.
 In 2019, the national Progress 8 score for disadvantaged pupils was -0.45.
 This comparison with national figures shows the big improvement we have made with disadvantaged pupils.